Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 The Beast in the Jungle is a poignant story about a man who anticipates an event that he expects will set him apart from all others.
-Henry James uses his main character John Marcher to show what happens when someone never looks beyond themselves and lives without ever truly understanding the importance of giving yourself to another person and sincerely loving them.
+Henry James uses his main character John Marcher to show what happens when someone never looks beyond themselves and lives without truly understanding the importance of giving yourself to another person and sincerely loving them.

 The real form it should have taken on the basis that stood out large is the form of their marrying.
-But the devil in this is that the very basis itself put marrying out of the question.
+But the devil in this is that the very foundation itself put marrying out of the question.
 His conviction, his apprehension, his obsession, in short, isn’t a privilege he could invite a woman to share (James 455).

 Beast in the Jungle Summary

 Marcher Cannot See Himself Clearly

 This objective understanding parallels Marcher's inability to see himself clearly until he looks outside of himself.
 Therefore, it is only fitting that the author would also place the narration outside of himself.
 Marcher's need to view someone or something outside of himself to understand truths about himself is shown when the narrator says, "If she is old, or almost, John Marcher assuredly is, and yet it is her showing of the lesson, not his own, that brought the truth home to him" (James 462).
 If he hadn't first seen that May Bartram was aging, he would have continued to view himself as the same age he was years before, which was a mere foreshadowing of how John Marcher would need to come to self-actualization.
 Although this is a minor example, it does show how Henry James valued the need to look outside oneself to understand inner truth.